MichielVT/nunit-testlink-adapter/README.md

         * "10 G shock"
         * "Gamma Ray Storm"

+Note:
-Note: So far only the smoke tests are available
+* So far only the smoke tests are available
+* The API key in tLinkTest/Testbase.cs needs to be changed accordingly